ericoporto/agsbox2d/README.md

 ## In development warning

-AgsBox2D is in development and doesn't support many AGS features (you can't save and load with regular AGS save methods yet using this plugin for now).
+AgsBox2D is in development and you can reach uncommon bugs, like unstable load from regular ags save.
+This plugin does support regulas AGS Save and Load, but I can have forgotten something, so if you hit this, just [open an issue here](https://github.com/ericoporto/agsbox2d/issues/new).

 Still, if you want to experiment with it and report your findings, this README should prove itself useful and I appreciate any help in making this plugin work